 Find and make contact with a local farmer who is willing to sell you a large quantity of seasonal produce (e.g. apples).
 Organize a fest selling apples, other produce, corn on the cob, apple cider, and other seasonal stars.

-If you really want to go all out, rent some bouncy castles, inflatable slides, and any other activities you can think of and your nonprofit can get your hands on.
+If you really want to go all out, rent some bouncy castles, inflatable slides, and any other activities you can think of and you’re nonprofit can get your hands on.

 All that fall foliage makes for an amazing day trip, but many people spend a lot of time clearing leaves during the fall.